PhD in Nursing

 Our PhD in Nursing prepares you to advance the science and practice of the nursing profession.
-Working closely with faculty advisors, students tackle complex health care questions and become an expert in the field with the ability to assume leadership roles in a variety of academic and clinical settings.
+Working closely with faculty advisors, students tackle complex health care questions and become experts in the field with the ability to assume leadership roles in a variety of academic and clinical settings.

 The rich learning environment of our program includes: